 Making sure your tablet will be there when you need it.

 The last thing you need during a disaster is a device that doesn’t work, that’s why I recommend adding the following items to your bag of tricks.

 These cases are built for survival; they will protect your tablets from water, dirt, snow, and even drops from up to 6.6 feet.
 They are military rated and carry a IP-68 waterproof rating that guarantees your devices will withstand water immersions of up to 8 hours.

 I tested mine over the winter, bringing it both hunting and fishing, and I wouldn’t carry a device into the field without one of these cases on it.
 It helped protect my iPad while out in the snow, and it protected it from the water while out on the river.
 Check out the full line of Lifeproof Cases.

 One reason people shy away from using these devices during an emergency is the fear that you will not be able to rely on them once the grid goes down.
 That really isn’t a problem anymore thanks to a new line of portable solar devices that are now so small they can be carried in any bug out bag or EDC bag.

 These small portable devices are not only great for camping and hiking adventures, but when disaster strikes they can help keep devices like cell phones, small tablets, flashlights, emergency radios, ham radios, and GPS devices up and running.
 Check out our list of emergency solar panels.

 Backup Batteries: One more step to Ensuring Emergency Power

 On top of the portable solar devices, a new generation of backup batteries can help ensure you have power when things go bad.
-Devices like the TYLT Energi 10K Battery Pack are so small that they can even be carried in a coat pocket; they also provide the typical tablet with up to 2-3 extra recharges.
+Devices like the Goal Zero 400 can keep your tablet and devices going for days or indefinitely if you add a solar panel.